-Influenza activity is increasing across the state of Texas.
-Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by public health laboratories has slightly increased.
-The percentage specimens testing positive for influenza reported by hospital laboratories has marginally decreased.
+Influenza activity remains high across the state of Texas.
+Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by public health and hospital laboratories has marginally increased.
 No influenza-associated pediatric deaths were reported.
-Three influenza-associated outbreaks were reported.
-In addition to flu, other respiratory viruses-especially respiratory syncytial virus (RSV)-were detected in Texas during week 48.
+Thirty-four ILI or influenza-associated outbreaks were reported.
+In addition to flu, other respiratory viruses-especially respiratory syncytial virus (RSV)-were detected in Texas during week 02.
+It is too early to tell if influenza activity has peaked for the season in Texas.